Alignment with Community Efforts

 Further, our metadata aligns with the FAIR Principles, and is used in a number of FAIR evaluation and assessment tools.
 Our metadata provides human- and machine-accessible information regarding the findability, accessibility, interoperability and re-usability of the resources we describe.
 FAIRsharing metadata aligns with the FAIR principles to help you make an informed choice about the resources you use to describe and store your research data.

-F2.
-Data are described with rich metadata (defined by R1 below): This principle focuses on metadata used to help "help people to locate your data, and increase re-use and citations".
+: This principle focuses on metadata used to help "help people to locate your data, and increase re-use and citations".
 FAIRsharing provides over 40 different metadata fields for resource developers to use to describe their resources.

-F3.
-Metadata clearly and explicitly include the identifier of the data they describe: This item is not applicable for FAIRsharing, as we do not have separate data and metadata objects.
+: This item is not applicable for FAIRsharing, as we do not have separate data and metadata objects.

 The alignment file for the four resources (FAIRsharing, FAIR-enabling Data Policy Checklist, RDA Data policy IG output, and Concordat on Open Research Data) is available at: